Sterling consolidates above $1.38

 Speculators meanwhile increased their long positions on the pound in the week to last Tuesday, CFTC data shows.
 CFTC/IMM/

-"GBP outlook for coming weeks is constructive and EUR/GBP is set to re-test the 87.50 pence level today," said Petr Krpata, ING's chief EMEA currency and interest rates strategist.
+"GBP outlook for coming weeks is constructive," said Petr Krpata, ING's chief EMEA currency and interest rates strategist.

 Investors had their eye on economic data in Britain.

-A housing market upswing cooled sharply in January as Britain country went back into coronavirus lockdown and a tax break for buyers neared its expiry, a survey showed.
+A housing market upswing cooled sharply in January as the country went back into coronavirus lockdown and a tax break for buyers neared its expiry, a survey showed.

 House price growth slowed more than economists polled by Reuters expected, and prices in London fell for the first time since July, the Royal Institution of Chartered Surveyors said.